-- 8.71 The national strategy for waste management is that, in order of preference, waste should be reduced, re-used, recycled, recovered and lastly disposed of through landfill.
-As part of sustainable construction, considerations should be given to the waste hierarchy during the design and construction of new development, for example, waste minimisation and re-use and recycling of waste materials, and when the site is occupied, making space available for home-composting and storage of re-cycling bins (Policy OS3). - 8.72 There is a significant need for expanded reuse, recycling and composting facilities to reduce the quantities of waste disposed through landfill.
+- 8.72 Oxfordshire County Council is the Mineral and Waste Planning Authority.
+Planning control over waste management development is a County Council function with such developments covered by the Minerals and Waste Local Plan.
+The national strategy for waste management is that, in order of preference, waste should be reduced, re-used, recycled, recovered and lastly disposed of through landfill.
+As part of sustainable construction, considerations should be given to the waste hierarchy during the design and construction of new development, for example, waste minimisation and re-use and recycling of waste materials, and when the site is occupied, making space available for home-composting and storage of re-cycling bins (Policy OS3). - 8.73 There is a significant need for expanded reuse, recycling and composting facilities to reduce the quantities of waste disposed through landfill.
 Waste management facilities outside the main landfill site in the District (Dix Pit) and the anaerobic digestion facility at Cassington (where bacteria breaks down organic material, such as householder food-waste, into constituent parts, the gaseous component of which is captured and burnt for energy, whilst the remaining solid organics are utilised as fertiliser) are expected to be small-medium in scale providing local facilities only.

-8.73 The need for and location of new waste management facilities will be addressed through the County Council's Minerals and Waste Development Framework.
+There is an identified need for a non-strategic waste management facility in or close to Witney and a small scale facility in or close to Chipping Norton. - 8.74 The need for and location of new waste management facilities will be addressed through the County Council's Minerals and Waste Local Plan.
 Some new facilities may be satisfactorily accommodated on existing employment sites.